megz15/LibraSys/Readme.md

         - [x] Users should be able to look at the books available, and the results should be paginated
     - [x] Users should be able to borrow books for a fixed period of time.
 At any point a user can borrow a maximum of 3 books.
     - [x] Admins should be able to mark a book as returned.
 This will only increase the number of books available for borrowing by 1, not by the number of copies of the book.
-2. - [x] Figure out the fastest and most secure way to use JWTs for authentication, and implement it.
+2. Figure out the fastest and most secure way to use JWTs for authentication, and implement it.
 If you don’t have the time to implement it, at least read up on it, and we might have a discussion about this during the interview.
 3. - [x] You should be able to filter by Genre, and filter by Author.
 The results should, of course, be paginated.
 4. - [x] Cache search results and book information in Redis, and use LRU, and set an expiry time for cached results.
 5. - [x] Use a message broker or Event Queue like RabbitMQ or Kafka to allow users to schedule email reminders at certain dates for custom messages, for e.g. Reminders for returning a book, or reminders for completing some chapters in the book, etc.